 Cornish folk music has always been fond of its ancient traditions and celebrations.
-Through festivals such as Flora day to celebrate the coming of spring and Montol to celebrate the coming of winter and music has always been a big part of these traditions.
+Through festivals such as Flora day to celebrate the coming of spring and Montol to celebrate the coming of winter, music has always been a big part of these traditions.
 Now, that music is enjoying a huge revival.
 Festivals are seeing more attendees every year, with Flora day being dubbed “more important than Christmas,” and seeing 25,000 visitors in the streets of Helston.

 I spoke with Jeremy Kennedy and attended several folk music events to learn more about how this part of Cornish culture has grown to the size and popularity it now enjoys.